What is the cranial cruciate ligament?

 This surgery follows the same principle as TPLO, with a cut being created in the tibia to allow a change in geometry that renders the CrCL redundant.
-The mathematical principles behind TTA are more complex than those behind TPLO; however, the basic principle is that an altered direction of traction from the quadriceps muscle group produces a force across the knee joint that neutralises the tendency for the femur to roll down the slope of the tibial plateau.
-In effect, both TTA and TPLO aim to render the tibial plateau perpendicular to the straight patellar tendon and in so doing, neutralise the tendency for the femur to slip down the slope of the tibia.
+The mathematical principles behind TTA are more complex than those behind TPLO; however, the basic principle is that an altered direction of traction from the quadriceps muscle group produces a force across the knee joint that neutralizes the tendency for the femur to roll down the slope of the tibial plateau.
+In effect, both TTA and TPLO aim to render the tibial plateau perpendicular to the straight patellar tendon and in so doing, neutralize the tendency for the femur to slip down the slope of the tibia.

 What are the advantages of surgeries like TPLO and TTA that involve cutting of bone?

 Because bone healing is more efficient than ligament healing, these repairs have a reputation for being significantly more robust than surgeries designed to replace the damaged ligament.
 The major practical benefit is a very reliable return of limb use, with all dogs expected to start weight bearing on the operated limb within 1-3 days.
 The mechanical advantages of TPLO and TTA coupled with the rapid return to function is especially important for heavy dogs, athletic animals, animals presenting with mild lameness (where ligament replacement could make them significantly more lame initially), and in animals with CrCL injuries affecting both stifle joints.
 In some animals with CrCL injuries that simultaneously affect both knees, TPLO can be performed on both stifles in a single surgery.
 The decision of whether TPLO or TTA is most appropriate is made based on the anatomy of the individual.
 In many cases, either surgery would constitute a suitable and appropriate choice.